strikeriv/CSCE-44303---Cryptography/README.md

 - `cd` to the correct folder
 - `npm ci` to install the required packages
-- `npm run start` to start the program
+- `npm run dev` to start the program